tnrtnch/inegi-selenium-scrapy/README.md

      }
    ]

+5.The generated sanctions.json file is automatically cleaned — all duplicate Entity_name entries are merged, and their Sanction_numbers are deduplicated before saving.<br />

-5.GitHub Actions runs every hour, regenerates the file, and commits it automatically.<br />
+6.GitHub Actions runs every hour, regenerates the file, and commits it automatically.<br />

 ## Requirements<br />